 Holding back at her desk, Elena didn't move.

 Dmitry lost his patience.
 He got up, took her hands in his.
-"I was an ass.
+"I was a prat.
 Do you forgive me?"

 Elena couldn't say what she thought and felt, but she could cry.
 They ended up on her sofa-bed, Dmitry grasping, kissing her.
 Blathering niceties which did more to show his cruelty and contempt than contrition.
 He didn't give a damn about her tears.
 He had her trapped, and there was nothing she could do about it.
 Nothing but cry while he held her.
 Go numb.
 Endure.